wrporter/advent-of-code/day23/day23.md

 Monitor packets released to the computer at address 0 by the NAT.
 What is the first Y value delivered by the NAT to the computer at address 0 twice in a row?

+Your puzzle answer was 11462.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.